He who was delivered over because of our transgressions, and was raised because of our justification.Romans 4:25(NASB)

 Having been brought to a realisation of our sinfulness and unworthiness in the eyes of a holy God in the early chapters of Romans, we discover ourselves face to face with our own gross sinfulness and desperate need for salvation.

 But justification is only the first step in the unending love-story of salvation.
-Once justified we must recognise that that old life in Adam is past and must remain nailed to the cross, while the new born-again life in Christ is to mature in the faith; to grow in grace and to walk in spirit and truth.
-And starting in chapter 6..
-Paul guides the justified believer, step by step through the many benefits that have already become ours in Christ by faith - and which are accessed by grace through faith in the glorious gospel of God.
+Once justified we must recognise that the old life in Adam is past and must remain nailed to the Cross, while the new, born-again life in Christ is to mature in the faith, to grow in grace, and to walk in spirit and truth.
+And starting in chapter 6, Paul guides the justified believer, step by step, through the many benefits that have already become ours in Christ by faith, and which are accessed by grace through faith in the glorious gospel of God.